 #4 Go Hiking in the Santa Monica Mountains

 Hiking is one of the top things to do in Malibu with family, friends or by yourself.
 The best places to hike in Malibu are on the many trails located within the Santa Monica Mountain Range (which is part of the larger Transverse Ranges).
+The Santa Monica Mountains encompass an astounding 157,700 acres of land with more than 500 miles of hiking trails.

 The Backbone Trail is a 67-mile National Recreation Trail that traverses the Santa Monica Mountains National Recreation Area from east to west.